pprachas/fenics_arclength/docs/source/index.rst

 This package solely depends on FEniCS 2019.1.0.
 It is not tested on other packages.
-`Instructions to install FEniCS (legacy) can be found here <https://fenicsproject.org/download/archive/>`_
+`Instructions to install FEniCS (legacy) can be found here <https://fenicsproject.org/download/archive/>`_ Our Github repository also contains additional links to facilitate installation of FEniCS and other useful libraries (i.e. Jupyter notebooks to run our examples).

 Package Installation
 ####################